Menu

 Can you swim in Athens in October?

 Yes.
-The sea temperature along the Athenian Riviera averages 23 degrees Celsius in October, which is comfortable for swimming especially in early to mid October.
-The beaches at Glyfada, Vouliagmeni, and the coast toward Cape Sounion are all accessible and pleasant.
+The sea temperature along the Athenian Riviera averages 23°C in October, comfortable for swimming especially in early-mid October.
+Beaches at Glyfada and Vouliagmeni are accessible.

 Is Athens worth visiting in winter?

 Yes with adjusted expectations.
-The museums are world-class and uncrowded, the food scene operates year-round, and mild temperatures of 8 to 15 degrees Celsius make walking comfortable between occasional rain showers.
-Hotels are 40 to 60 percent cheaper than summer.
-Focus on indoor culture and food rather than outdoor sightseeing.
+Museums are world-class and uncrowded, mild 8-15°C temperatures make walking comfortable between rain showers.
+Hotels are 40-60% cheaper.

 What should I wear to the Acropolis?